lsst/dp0-2_lsst_io/tutorials-examples/cmdline-beginner.rst

 Step 1.
 Access the terminal and setup
 =====================================

 1.1.
 Log in to the Notebook Aspect.
+The terminal is a subcomponent of the Notebook Aspect.

 1.2.
 In the launcher window under "Other", select the terminal.